 Canola Plant Facts

 Just like soybeans, canola has not only high oil content but is also high in protein.
-Once the oil is crushed from the seeds, the resulting meal contains a minimum or 34% protein, which is sold as mash or pellets to be used to feed livestock and to fertilizer mushroom farms.
-Historically, canola plants were used as forage for field raised poultry and swine.
+Once the oil is crushed from the seeds, the resulting meal contains a minimum of 34% protein, which is sold as mash or pellets to be used to feed livestock and to fertilize mushroom farms.
+Historically, canola plants were used as forage for field-raised poultry and swine.